 Government Type: legal status of territory and issue of sovereignty unresolved; territory contested by Morocco and Polisario Front (Popular Front for the Liberation of the Saguia el Hamra and Rio de Oro), which in February 1976 formally proclaimed a government-in-exile, the Sahrawi Arab Democratic Republic (SADR), near Tindouf, Algeria, led by President Mohamed ABDELAZIZ

 Ethnic Groups: Arab, Berber

 Languages: Standard Arabic (national), Hassaniya Arabic, Moroccan Arabic

-Interesting Facts information from the cia.gov website.
+Interesting Facts information from Wikipedia.
 Read more about Western Sahara